MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/strategy.md

 ### Analytical processing

 The extract, transform, load (ETL) construct relates to online analytical processing (OLAP) and data warehousing needs.
+As part of the analytical process a business aligned data model and a semantic model allowing implementation of business rules and Key Performance Indicators (KPI's) if often implemented.
 One of the useful capabilities is the ability to automatically detect schema drift.

 ### Data strategy summary